Welcome to the Fleurieu Peninsula, the ultimate mix of food, wine and coast.

 Beaches, Fleurieu Peninsula

-Deep Creek Conservation Park, Fleurieu Peninsula
+Deep Creek National Park, Fleurieu Peninsula

-Beyond the vineyards of McLaren Vale on the tip of the Fleurieu Peninsula, Deep Creek Conservation Park combines the best of the bush and the beach with epic coastal views and lush bushland alive with wildlife.
+Beyond the vineyards of McLaren Vale on the tip of the Fleurieu Peninsula, Deep Creek National Park combines the best of the bush and the beach with epic coastal views and lush bushland alive with wildlife.
 From meandering trails through bushland teeming with wildlife and winding through to secret waterfalls, to secluded seaside trails revealing dramatic coastline and remote, pristine beaches all just 90 minutes from Adelaide, Deep Creek Conservation Park in one of the best spot to bushwalk in South Australia.
 Spot kangaroos, bandicoots, cockatoos and bearded dragons as you stroll down one of 15 walking trails or channel your inner botanist and discover some of South Australia’s rarest flora with more than 400 plant species to be found in the park.
 Stay overnight and pitch a tent at one of the park’s five campgrounds or nestle down in nature with all the creature comforts at Southern Ocean Retreats.

 Onkaparinga River National Park, Fleurieu Peninsula

 Jaw-dropping clifftops and gorges spilling down to rockpools, rivers and wetlands teeming with life and hiking trails winding through dense bushland… 45 minutes from the Adelaide?
 Welcome to Onkaparinga River National Park, one of South Australia’s best kept secrets.
 Bordered by the coast, hills and vineyards, Onkaparinga River National Park is one of the best spots to bushwalk on the Fleurieu Peninsula.
 Dust off your hiking boots and navigate across rugged ridgetops and down to the lush river valley of Onkaparinga Gorge.
 Pack a picnic and kick back at Punchbowl; a spectacular rockpool surrounded by cliffs and impressive rock formations.
 Some of the trails are suitable for mountain bike riding and horse riding, and your pooch can explore the neighbouring recreation park on lead.
+If you're feeling adventurous, abseil down some of the park's most impressive gorges with Earth Adventure.

 What to do